Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 The beast searching for Scout at the wagons quickly found her.
 As recognition sparked in his eyes, an arrow flashed toward him.
 His thick skull plate deflected her arrowhead saving him, but the intensity of the blow knocked him back.
 Its impact watered his eyes.
 So he never saw the second arrow.
 But his stubborn death bought his pack a few precious moments, allowing them to swarm into the tents.

 The attack on the camp’s opposite flank began moments after the first wave arrived at the fire.
-The gnoll leader, in the company of two large fighters, emerged from the Beard and bolted past the outhouse along the paddock.
+The gnoll leader, in the company of two large fighters, emerged from the Beard and bolted past the outhouse and followed the paddock fence into camp.

 The distance was long, the target was moving, and everwood needles blocked parts of his view.
 Hunter aimed for the center of mass and loosed an arrow through a gap in the foliage.
 He immediately reloaded and loosed another.